astrzalka/Strepto_N_A/README.md

-# Strepto.N.A
+# Strep.N.A

 Application created as a master thesis project by Marek Skrzyński.
 Further updated by Agnieszka Strzałka.

-**Strepto.N.A** is an interactive Shiny application for exploring and comparing RNA-seq and ChIP-seq datasets from *Streptomyces coelicolor* and *Streptomyces venezuelae*.
+**Strep.N.A** is an interactive Shiny application for exploring and comparing RNA-seq and ChIP-seq datasets from *Streptomyces coelicolor* and *Streptomyces venezuelae*.

 ---